-The student completing the Associate of Arts degree in Coaching will be:
+The student completing the Bachelor of Arts degree in Coaching will be:

 Enabled to maintain effective communication supporting the revision of the values of the group.

-Able to correct the use of composition skills, grammar, and punctuation.
+Able to correct use of composition skills, grammar, and punctuation.

 High School Diploma or GED.